opencv/opencv/doc/js_tutorials/js_imgproc/js_thresholding/js_thresholding.markdown

 Here, the matter is straight forward.
 If pixel value is greater than a threshold value, it is assigned one value (may be white), else it is assigned another value (may be black).

-We use the function: **cv.threshold(src, dst, thresh, maxval, type)**
+We use the function: **cv.threshold (src, dst, thresh, maxval, type)**
 @param src    input array.
 @param dst    output array of the same size and type and the same number of channels as src.
 @param thresh threshold value.
-@param maxval maximum value to use with the THRESH_BINARY and THRESH_BINARY_INV thresholding types.
+@param maxval maximum value to use with the cv.THRESH_BINARY and cv.THRESH_BINARY_INV thresholding types.
-@param type   thresholding type
+@param type   thresholding type(see cv.ThresholdTypes).

-**Warning:**

-Input image should be single channel only in case of cv.ThresholdTypes.THRESH_OTSU.value or cv.ThresholdTypes.THRESH_TRIANGLE.value flags

-OpenCV provides different styles of thresholding and it is decided by the fourth parameter of the function.
+**thresholding type** - OpenCV provides different styles of thresholding and it is decided by the fourth parameter of the function.
 Different types are:

--   cv.ThresholdTypes.THRESH_BINARY.value
+-   cv.THRESH_BINARY
--   cv.ThresholdTypes.THRESH_BINARY_INV.value
+-   cv.THRESH_BINARY_INV
--   cv.ThresholdTypes.THRESH_TRUNC.value
+-   cv.THRESH_TRUNC
--   cv.ThresholdTypes.THRESH_TOZERO.value
+-   cv.THRESH_TOZERO
--   cv.ThresholdTypes.THRESH_OTSU.value
+-   cv.THRESH_OTSU
--   cv.ThresholdTypes.THRESH_TRIANGLE.value
+-   cv.THRESH_TRIANGLE

-Documentation clearly explain what each type is meant for.
-Please check out the documentation.
+@note Input image should be single channel only in case of cv.THRESH_OTSU or cv.THRESH_TRIANGLE flags

 Try it
 ------